MEET OUR TEAM

 CEO & FOUNDER

-A Navy veteran, John founded SFW in July 2017 in order to take action to combat what he sees as the biggest crisis of our generation: the extinction of endangered wildlife.
+A Navy veteran, John founded SFW in July 2017 in order to take action to combat what he sees as the biggest crisis of our generation: the extremely accelerated rate of extinction.

-Now a qualified game ranger, John spends most of his time in southern Africa with his game scouts, collaborating with other entities, and handling community relations .
+John spends most of his time in southern Africa with his game scouts, collaborating with other entities, and assisting other teams in need.

 Michael chose to leave a a successful career in corporate tech sales after years in the industry, in order to leverage his skills for a cause he believes in.